 International Biodiversity Coalition

-In 2022, Climate Chance launched an ambitious initiative to protect ecosystems: the International Coalition "Corridors of Biodiversity in Africa" bringing together climate and conservation actors, with a first demonstration project in Guinea.
-The Coalition's launch event was held at COP15.
+In 2022, at COP15, Climate Chance launched an ambitious initiative to protect ecosystems: the International Coalition "Corridors of Biodiversity in Africa" bringing together climate and conservation actors.
+A 1st pilot project was launched in 2023 in Guinea.

 Why such an initiative?